Penn Arts & Sciences Logo

 Part of the requirement for doing an internship under CPT is to take a “CPT-related course” This is a course that counts towards your major, and has a component that ties your internship experience to your coursework.
 The internship that you engage in must be connected to your course of study as an IR major.
 It is your responsibility to provide an explicit rationale as to why the pursuit of a particular internship will directly contribute to your studies as an International Relations Major.

+If you pursue an internship during the academic year, you are required to register for an appropriate CPT cours during the term that you are engaged in the internship.
 In the IR major, you may satisfy this CPT-related course in one of three ways:

 • You can do INTR2999 (formerly INTR199) Independent Research with an IR faculty member.
 It is your responsibility to propose an appropriate topic for research, closely related to your intended internship.
 Just like any independent study, you will be required to agree on a research topic, assignments, and final paper, as well as frequency of meetings/consultations with your supervising faculty.
 This option may only be used once.